-This section demonstrates use of LIKE.
+This topic demonstrates use of LIKE.
 For comparison with ILIKE, see Examples of ILIKE.

-This example matches all column values that are five characters long and have abc as the middle three characters:
+This example matches all column values of five characters with abc as the middle three:

 SELECT Building_Name FROM Room WHERE Building_Name LIKE 'abc'

 This example matches all column values that contain a backslash: